1. General provisions

 Depending on the circumstances, the Organiser reserves the right to take the following actions, without the Participant being entitled to claim any compensation:

-• Unilaterally and automatically terminate the participation contract in the event of the Participant’s partial or total non-performance of the provisions of the Regulations, the Exhibitors’ Technical Manual, the participation contract and/or the insurance policies that the Organiser has taken out on behalf of the Exhibitors;
+• Unilaterally and automatically terminate the participation contract in the event of the Participant’s partial or total non-performance of the provisions of these Rules, the Exhibitors’ Technical Manual, the relevant participation contract and/or the insurance policies that the Organiser has taken out on behalf of the Exhibitors;

-• Order the immediate closure and then the taking down of the stand and/or the immediate expulsion of the Participant from the event venue;
+• Order the immediate closure and then the taking down of the stand and/or assigned location and/or the immediate expulsion of the Participant from the event venue;

 • Prohibit the Participant from participating in the event for two (2) full consecutive years;